 - Sales associates’ training, awareness and compliance with in-store program

-Across these broad categories, compliance is assumed to mean that a certain set of standards is met in a given time frame (duration of the program) at certain locations (seasonal programs may not be executed consistently across markets so the ability to “narrowcast” certain standards at certain locations is essential).
+Across these broad categories, compliance means that a certain set of standards is met in a given time frame (duration of the program) at certain locations (seasonal programs may not be executed consistently across markets so the ability to “narrowcast” certain standards at certain locations is essential).

 Unfortunately, merchandising compliance alone does not guarantee that a merchandising program will be a success at store level.
-Merchandisers need to look at the big picture and ask, for each store, “Would shoppers shop here?”.
+For this reason, merchandisers need to look at the big picture and ask, for each store, “Would shoppers shop here?”.
 For this reason, we will add another non-merchandising category to our list of merchandising audit categories.

 3. Audits of general appearance, presentation, cleanliness and store safety